-Experimental development does not include routine or periodic changes made to existing products, production lines, manufacturing processes, services and other operations in progress, even if those changes may represent improvements.
+Table 1.
+Classification of research activities in research and development projects 8 services and other operations in progress, even if those changes may represent improvements.

-6 Commission Regulation (EU) No 651/2014 of 17 June 2014 through which certain categories of support are declared compatible with the internal market according to Articles 107 and 108 of the treaty.
+&lt;sup>6 Commission Regulation (EU) No 651/2014 of 17 June 2014 declaring certain categories of aid compatible with the internal market in application of Articles 107 and 108 of the Treaty.
+See Article 8 of Commission Regulation (EU) No 651/2014.

-7 See Article 8 of Commission Regulation (EU) No 651/2014.
+&lt;sup>8 The definitions are set out in Article 2, points 84 to 87 of Commission Regulation (EU) No 651/2014.
+A link is available on the call for proposals website.

-8 The definitions are set out in Article 2, points 84 to 87 of Commission Regulation (EU) No 651/2014.
-There is a link on the call's web page.
+6.3.2 The aid intensity depends on the size of the company

-6.3.2 The amount of support depends on the size of the enterprise The maximum support level that an enterprise can obtain also depends on the size of the enterprise.
-If the applicant is a small or medium sized enterprise, the support level may be increased by 20 and 10 percentage points respectively, as laid down in Article 25 of Commission Regulation (EU) No 651/2014.
+The maximum aid intensity that a company can receive also depends on the size of the company.
+If the applicant is a small or medium-sized enterprise, the aid intensity may be increased by 20 and 10 percentage points respectively, as set out in Article 25 of Commission Regulation (EU) No 651/2014.

-When assessing the size of an enterprise, account must be taken of the number of employees, annual turnover and balance sheet total.
-The size of an enterprise is defined according to Table 2.
-For example, in order to be classified as a medium-sized enterprise, it is necessary to have fewer than 250 employees and either the company's annual turnover or the balance sheet total is less than the amounts shown in the table below (i.e. EUR 50 million and EUR 43 million respectively).
-Also important for the assessment of the size of an enterprise is the enterprise's relationship with other enterprises, primarily the owner, and the degree of control exercised by other enterprises over the enterprise.
-This is described in Commission Regulation (EU) No 651/2014.
-See also the Commission's user guide on the definition of SMEs.
+When assessing a company's size, the number of employees, annual turnover and balance sheet total must be taken into account.
+The size of the company is defined according to Table 2.
+In order, for example, to be classified as a medium-sized enterprise, you must have fewer than 250 employees, and either the company's annual turnover or balance sheet total must be less than the amounts indicated in the table below (i.e. EUR 50 million and EUR 43 million respectively).
+The company's relationship with other companies, primarily owners, and the degree of control that other companies exercise over the company, are also significant in assessing the size of a company.
+This is described in Commission Regulation (EU) No 651/2014, Annex 1, Article 2.
+Also refer to the Commission's user guide on the definition of SMEs..

 Table 2.
-Definition of the size of enterprises9
+Definition of the companies' size